 - 1 15.5 oz can black beans low sodium

 - 1 tsp chipotle chili powder if no chipotle chili powder, use 2 tsp chili powder, and 1/4-1/2 tsp cayenne, depending on spice preference

 - 1/2 tsp black pepper

 - Place at least half of the black beans (rinsed and dried thoroughly with a paper towel) in a bowl and mash well with a fork.
 Leave up to half of the remaining beans intact if you desire a little more texture.

 - Put the garlic and onion into a food processor until well chopped.
-Wrap veggie blend in paper towels and squeeze out excess moisture.
+Wrap the garlic and onion mixture in paper towels and squeeze out excess moisture.
 Remove as much water as possible or the burgers won't stick together.

-- Add the drained vegetable mixture to the bowl with the black beans.
-Stir in the chili powder, cumin and salt and pepper.
+- Add the drained garlic and onion mixture to the bowl with the black beans.
+Stir in the chili powder, chipotle chili powder, cumin, salt, and pepper.

 - Add beaten egg to the bowl and combine.
 Stir in bread crumbs.
 Form mixture into 4 patties.

-- To grill, place burgers on a well greased grill and cook fro about 4-5 minutes on each side.
-OR Bake patties at 375 degrees F on a lightly oiled baking sheet, for 10 minutes on each side.
-OR Cook on stovetop in an oiled grill pan, cook for 4-5 minutes on each side.
+- To grill, place burgers on a well-greased grill and cook for about 4-5 minutes on each side.
+Or bake patties at 375° F on a lightly oiled baking sheet, for 10 minutes on each side.
+Or cook on the stovetop in an oiled grill pan, cook for 4-5 minutes on each side.

 Whether you are a novice in the kitchen, or a seasoned chef, Dietitian Klara will work with you to help you reach your nutrition goals.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating, Cooking with Diabetes and Cooking with Food Sensitivities Guide.